-spread cuttings (of plants that can regenerate from cuttings) at a rate of ____ pounds per square foot
+spread cuttings (of plants that can regenerate from cuttings) at a rate of _2.5-5_ pounds per square foot

-Green roofs may be designed to receive some runoff from adjoining elevated roof surfaces if it is shown that the capabilities exist to support this.
+DRAINAGE AREA.
+If the design storm is 1.5", no additional area shall be drained to the green roof.
+For areas with 1" design storms, an additional area up to 50% of the green roof area may be treated with the green roof.
+If additional drainage area is added, the runoff shall be discharged to the green roof in a manner that distributes the flow throughout the green roof area.

 Sally’s opinion: This criteria starts to get complex and very limited in where/how it could be applied.
 I’m not sure how complex the MDC are getting.
 Should we add this as an MDC?
 Or should we say that green roofs only treat their footprint?

 This could be given as